 Phra Mongkhon Bophit

-Right next to Wat Phra Si Sanphet is the Wihaan Mongkhon Bophit, home to one of Thailand’s largest and most resilient Buddha statue.
-You can sit down here and see monks frequently visiting and paying their tibute to the giant gilded Buddha.
+Right next to Wat Phra Si Sanphet is the Wihaan Mongkhon Bophit home to one of Thailand’s largest and most resilient Buddha statue.
+You can sit down here and see monks frequently visiting and paying their tribute to the giant gilded Buddha.
 A personal puja, for those interested, can moreover be availed here.

 A few more shots from around the town…